lirish30/seo-app/apps/crawlbase/README.md

    DATAFORSEO_LOGIN=your-login
    DATAFORSEO_PASSWORD=your-password
    GOOGLE_PAGESPEED_API_KEY=your-pagespeed-key
+   CRAWLBASE_SKIP_URL_VALIDATION=false
    ```

    > `DATAFORSEO_LOGIN`/`DATAFORSEO_PASSWORD` unlock live keyword + SERP data.
 When absent, the API falls back to deterministic mock values so the workflow remains usable in development.
 The PageSpeed API key is optional but recommended to avoid quota throttling.
+   >
+   > If you are developing behind a firewall or without outbound internet access, set `CRAWLBASE_SKIP_URL_VALIDATION=true`.
+The API will still validate URL structure but will no longer ping the domain before persisting a project, preventing local network errors from blocking development.

 3. Start the development server: